Office Phone: (540) 432-4184

 Cathy Dagenhart Baugh grew up in Henrico County, Virginia.
 She has lived in Harrisonburg, Virginia, since 1986.
 She received a B.S. and M.A.T. from James Madison University.

 Prior to coming to EMU, she was an elementary and middle school teacher in Henrico and Page Counties in Virginia.
-In addition, she has also worked as an educational assistant at the Frontier Culture Museum of Virginia, and as an independent researcher for the Margaret Grattan Weaver Foundation and Bridgewater College.
+In addition, she has worked as an educational assistant at the Frontier Culture Museum of Virginia, and as an independent researcher for the Margaret Grattan Weaver Foundation and Bridgewater College.

 Her research interests include early American and Virginia studies, including the Colonial, Revolutionary and Early Republic eras.
 She is particularly interested in the early settlement and interaction of religious ideas and practices on the Virginia frontier.